SteelDiamond/Non-Political-RSS-Feeds/README.md

 **Q.** How dare you suggest people read *a news source I don't like*.

 **A.** I am not recommending anyone do anything.
-I simply checked some RSS feeds, looked to see if they had news that was not political, and made a judgment call.
+I simply checked some RSS feeds, looked to see if feeds that should be non-political had political content or not, and made a judgment call.
 You are free to fork my list and use it as a base for your own.
 I have even liked the forks list on this page so people can get alternative opinions.

 ---